AmitKumarDas/amitkumardas.github.io/_posts/2016-09-01-my-resume-cover-letter.md

 ##  AMIT KUMAR DAS
 Bangalore - 560103, Karnataka, India | amitnist@gmail.com

-I have elaborated my current profile which in correlates to my area of interest.
+I have elaborated my current profile which in correlates my area of interest & provides a fair glimpse of my personality.

-> I specialize in designing & building software solutions, improving them, or simply
-> refactoring them to isolated but cohesive features communicating in harmony.

-I am passionate about micro-frameworks and the way these libraries can be curried to achieve a greater purpose.
+> I specialize in designing & building software solutions, improving them, or simply refactoring them to isolated but cohesive features communicating in harmony.
+However, I firmly believe above skills does not have a profound impact until those are read, understood, apprecitated & criticized by a larger community.
+Hence my belief in *`Literatre Programming`*.
+I conclude by accepting the fact that any solution can stand the test of time if & only if it is *`simple`*.

-Currently designing solutions around the management pieces of file systems (read ZFS, [OpenEBS](https://github.com/openebs/) based block storages) & finding suitable ways to orchestrate from IaaS frameworks or containers (Jails, LXC, Docker, Runc, etc.).
+Currently designing solutions around the management pieces of file systems (read ZFS, [OpenEBS](https://github.com/openebs/) based block storages) & finding suitable ways to orchestrate from IaaS frameworks or containers (Jails, LXC, Docker, Runc, Kubernetes, etc.).

 <br />